chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 ### L1 to L2 ticket-based transactions

 Fortunately, we have another method for L1 to L2 calls, which is more robust against gas-related failures, that uses a ticket-based system.
 The idea is that an L1 contract can submit a “retryable” transaction.
-The Nitro chain will try to run that transaction.
+The Mantle chain will try to run that transaction.
 If the transaction succeeds, nothing else needs to happen.
-But if the transaction fails, Nitro will create a “ticketID” that identifies that failed transaction.
+But if the transaction fails, Mantle will create a “ticketID” that identifies that failed transaction.
 Later, anyone can call a special pre-compiled contract at L2, providing the ticketID, to try redeeming the ticket and re-executing the transaction.

-When saving a transaction for retry, Nitro records the sender’s address, destination address, callvalue, and calldata.
+When saving a transaction for retry, Mantle records the sender’s address, destination address, callvalue, and calldata.
 All of this is saved, and the callvalue is deducted from the sender’s account and (logically) attached to the saved transaction.

 If the redemption succeeds, the transaction is done, a receipt is issued for it, and the ticketID is canceled and can’t be used again.
 If the redemption fails, for example because the packaged transaction fails, the redemption reports failure and the ticketID remains available for redemption.